Graciano1997/pandemic_react_capstone/README.md

 I would like to thank [Microverse](https://github.com/microverseinc) for the immense support.

-I would like to thank [Microverse](https://github.com/microverseinc) for the provided design project.
+I would like to thank [ Nelson Sakwa on Behance.](https://www.behance.net/sakwadesignstudio) for the provided design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->